-The visual effects are being used in Indian cinema since the silent era.
-The folklore, mythology and horror movies are incomplete without the visual effects.
+Visual effects are being used in Indian cinema since the silent era.
+The folklore, mythology, and horror movies are incomplete without the visual effects.
 Although the present technology was not available at that time, earlier films have used some tricks and minor tweaks to produce amazing visual effects.
 The visual effects in Telugu movies have a long history and legacy.

 Kadiri Venkata Reddy (K V Reddy) is the pioneer of visual effects in Telugu cinema.
 He used trick photography and camera effects to produce great visuals.
 The classic Telugu film, ‘Pathala Bhairavi’, is one of the early Indian films to use extensive visual effects.
 Inspired by Sasirekha Parinayam from Mahabharata, he had made the magnum opus Mayabazar.
 The film took the visual effects of Indian cinema to great heights.
 Many contemporary directors were astonished by the splendid visual effects of the film.
 He collaborated with Anglo-Indian cinematographer Marcus Bartley for Mayabazar.

 The laddu gobbling scene from the ‘Vivaha Bhojanambu’ raised many eyebrows.
 This one scene took 4 days to film and the entire song was shot using stop motion animation.
-They’ve made the laddoos fall into the plate from the location of Ghatotkacha’s wide open mouth, then added the profile closeup of SV Ranga Rao’s wide open mouth shot and then it is reversed using the reverse shot technique to create the optical illusion of laddu gobbling.
-It is not a big deal at present using the digital filmmaking and the technology available, but at that time they have done it all using the film.
+They’ve made the laddoos fall into the plate from the location of Ghatotkacha’s wide-open mouth, then added the profile closeup of SV Ranga Rao’s wide-open mouth shot, and then it is reversed using the reverse shot technique to create the optical illusion of laddu gobbling.
+It is not a big deal at present using digital filmmaking and the technology available, but at that time they have done it all using the film.

-The colour movies didn’t experiment much in visual effects as they used to rely on established techniques.
-B Vittalacharya is popular for the folklore and is fondly called as ‘Janapada Brahma’.
-He brought in many techniques for mind blowing visual effects.
-His cult classic, ‘Jaganmohini’, is one of the milestones in visual effects of Telugu cinema.
-The scene featuring the ghost cooking food with its legs in fire was talked about for several decades.
+The color movies didn’t experiment much in visual effects as they used to rely on established techniques.
+B Vittalacharya is popular for folklore and is fondly called ‘Janapada Brahma’.
+He brought in many techniques for mind-blowing visual effects.
+His cult classic, ‘Jaganmohini’, is one of the milestones in the visual effects of Telugu cinema.
+The scene featuring the ghost cooking food with its legs in the fire was talked about for several decades.

-The computer graphics have revolutionized the visual effects in films.
-They have broken the barriers of limitation and nowadays everything a Director is capable of imagining can be portrayed on screen given the right budgets.
-Hollywood films have used computer graphics since 1970s but it took a long time for Indian filmmakers to use it.
-Prasad Video Digital established India’s first Computer graphics facilities in 1980s.
-Later Prasad EFX imported first film scanners and recorders to India and pioneered the digital image revolution in India.
+Computer graphics have revolutionized the visual effects in films.
+They have broken the barriers of limitation and nowadays everything a Director is capable of imagining can be portrayed on screen given the tight budgets.
+Hollywood films have used computer graphics since the 1970s but it took a long time for Indian filmmakers to use them.
+Prasad Video Digital established India’s first Computer graphics facilities in the 1980s.
+Later Prasad EFX imported the first film scanners and recorders to India and pioneered the digital image revolution in India.
 Gentleman is the first Indian film to use computer graphics in India.
 The director, S Shankar, consistently brought in new technologies and techniques throughout his filmmaking career.
 Shankar used the computer graphics in Gentleman for a scene featuring a heart beating after a bomb blast.
 This had received critical applause from the audience.